Šaltibarščiai – Lithuanian Cold Beetroot Soup

 - Chop the dill and spring onion.

-- Put everything into a bowl, add plant yogurt, soy milk, lemon juice and Himalayan salt and mix everything with a spoon.
+- Put everything into a bowl, add plant yoghurt, soy milk, lemon juice and Himalayan salt and mix everything with a spoon.

 - Let it sit covered for an hour or longer.
 It would be ideal if you can make it a day ahead, and let it sit in the fridge overnight.
 This will make the flavours more pronounced and the soup even more delicious.